Platform-OS/platformos-documentation/pages/reference/custom_attributes/user-defined.md

 ## Filtering CustomAttribute with GraphQL

 It is possible to filter GraphQL results based on object properties states.
-Each object in the properties array is connected with CustomAttribute through it's name.
+Each object in the properties array is connected with a CustomAttribute through its name.
 Additonal options are:

 * value - matches the value of given property